yasuota/EspansoCode/README.md

 ## Basic command

-As you can see, first, copy a valid IP address, then type `:ip`.

-<img src="doc/linux.gif" width="900">

-<details>

 First, copy a valid IP address, then type `:ip`.
 Espanso runs the Linux command in the background and then it outputs the result anywhere.
 Also, it is copied to your clipboard.

+<img src="doc/linux.gif" width="900">

+<details>

 <summary>Sample Code</summary>